 The supervised therapy is subject to the Health and Medical Services Act, which means that a medical journal is kept and the same confidentiality and privacy requirements apply to other healthcare providers.

 This offer is available to students and other persons who want to undergo psychotherapy.
 Supervised therapy will be offered from September 2018 and new clients are admitted as the student therapists complete treatment.

 Supervised therapy is available in two psychotherapeutic specializations, Psychodynamic Therapy (PDT) and Cognitive Behavioural Therapy (CBT).
 Students select their specializations at the start of semester 7 of the Psychology Programme.

 Psychotherapy is offered individually and takes the form of regular conversations (once a week) for a maximum period of three semesters.
 Student therapists are supervised by licensed psychotherapists with many years experience of in CBT or PDT.

 TWO TYPES OF THERAPY

 In Cognitive Behavioural Therapy (CBT), the client works with a student therapist.
 The focus is on identifying problems and their current effects, and together the client and therapist work to change the problems experienced.
 Treatment may include conversations and practical exercises.
 Clients also have to complete tasks between sessions.

-The department ensures and monitors the quality of supervised therapy offered, which means that clients will have to complete an anonymous questionnaire on their problems and how they experience the therapy.
+The department ensures and monitors the quality of supervised therapy offered.
+Clients will have to complete an anonymous questionnaire on their problems and how they experience the therapy.

-If you think that any of these forms of therapy suits you, please contact Arto Hiltunen at 076-845 80 35, or Monica Ericsson at 054-700 11 62 for more information.
-You can also send an email to firstname.lastname@example.org.
-Please indicate the form of therapy you prefer when contacting us.
+If you think that any of these forms of therapy suits you, please contact Kajsa Knape by e-mail at firstname.lastname@example.org or phone at +46 54 700 1252 for more information.